hltcoe/turkle/docs/DOCKER.rst

 Any database migrations for the upgraded version of Turkle will be automatically applied when the application is brought back up.

+If you'd like to run the MySQL docker image on its own, look at the environment variables set in the docker compose configuration file.

 Changing the admin password
 ---------------------------
 The SQLite Docker container has a super-user named ``admin`` with a default password of ``admin``.
 For the MySQL Docker container, the super-user username and password are set by one of the